ElementalBrian/AirsignerRelay/README.md

 ## Outputs

-### The Outputs for the different pieces will look like the following:
+### The outputs for the different pieces will look like so:

 ```
 host:~/AirsignerRelay/relay$ python3 relay_execution.py